US BANK: CRISIS DESIGN

 • Added alerts to provide a smoother customer experience

-• Created a multi-digital card experience for customers when they receive their new card number to meet A11Y requirements
+• Created a multi-digital card experience for customers when they receive their new card number to meet accessibility requirements

 User